benji/darwin-dream/README.md

 An attempt to create digital species derived from simple natural selection rules.
 JS/Three.js/WebGL

+USAGE:
+  Checkout the project and open index.html with your favorite browser!

+METHOD:

 decrease of the population:
 - aging and death